oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 # Protect and Prevent: enforce controls

 ## Introduction
 Now, we will move to configure protection and prevention controls to alert or block any unauthorized activity in the Oracle Database targets: *`Employees_search`* and *`Customer_orders`*.
-These controls enforce strong security boundaries within the database environment.
-The controls include
-**Oracle Database Vault**, **Oracle SQL Firewall** and **Database Firewall**.
+The security controls such as **Oracle Database Vault**, **Oracle SQL Firewall** and **Database Firewall** help enforce strong security boundaries and protect critical data assets.

 The **`Employees_search`** is to be protected from insider threats, unauthorized data access attempts, and data exfiltration attempts.
-Consider **SQL Firewall** (26ai feature) and **Database Firewall** to protect from the following potential risks:
+To address these risks, you will use **SQL Firewall** (26ai feature) and **Database Firewall** to protect against scenarios such as:
-- Misuse/abuse of Application Service account and access it from non-trusted path
+- Misuse or abuse of application service accounts, including access from untrusted paths
-- Risks of SQL Injection attacks on self service application to see unauthorized data
+- SQL injection attacks targeting self-service applications to retrieve unauthorized data
-- Misuse/abuse of privileged DBAs credentials to do any DMLs on EMPLOYEESEARCH_PROD application schema sensitive database objects over the network
+- Misuse of privileged DBA credentials to perform unauthorized DML operations on sensitive application schema objects over the network
-- Data exfiltration attempts by privileged DBAs over the network of sensitive application data
+- Data exfiltration attempts by privileged users accessing sensitive data over the network

 The **`Customer_orders`** is to be protected from external threats.
 Stricter segregation of duties and access control policies play a major role in mitigating potential risks.
-You plan to configure Database Vault to ensure the following:
+You will configure **Database Vault** to:
-- Only realm authorized users can connect to sensitive application schema.
+- Restrict access to sensitive application schemas to only realm-authorized users
-- Business users like Alex are authorized to query the authorized data.
+- Ensure business users, such as Alex, can access only the data they are authorized to query
-- Close monitoring of any realm violations and security relevant events.
+- Enable monitoring and alerting for realm violations and other security-relevant events

-Together, these controls create a layered defense strategy that safeguards sensitive data and ensures only authorized activity is permitted across the database environment.
+Together, these controls establish a layered defense strategy, helping safeguard sensitive data and ensuring that only authorized actions are permitted across the database environment.

 *Estimated Lab Time:* 30 minutes